dxc33linger/PSTonFPGA_demo/README.md

 To load a pre-trained model and do importance sampling, perform:

 	python importance_sampling.py -task_division 9,1

+To load incrementally learn 1 class online on top of a pre-trained model, perform:

+	python incremetnal_learning.py -task_division 9,1 -ne 2

 All the generated files are saved in ./result